We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 When everything feels like a *little* too much, talking to someone can help.
 Especially if that someone is a trained professional in providing emotional support.
 Enter: online mental health counselors.

 With the same benefits of traditional therapy, online counseling allows you to get a therapy sesh from anywhere (including your couch).
-If you want to find a mental health therapist, but feel overwhelmed by the options, check our picks of the top 5 mental health counselors of 2020.
+If you want to find a mental health therapist, but feel overwhelmed by the options, check our picks of the top 5 mental health counselors.

 An online mental health counselor is an accredited professional who provides support for mental health issues over the internet.
 An appointment with your online counselor can happen via text, phone, video conferencing, or online chat.